jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - *Cooldown* feature to avoid *thrashing*.
 - Allow choosing which pods to terminate when scaling down.
 - Manual triggering of the Custom Pod Autoscaler metric gathering and evaluation through an API.
   - Provide a *dry run* flag to the API to allow seeing how the autoscaler would scale without applying the results.
 - Hooks for different actions/stages in the autoscaling process.
 - Support scaling all resources the Horizontal Pod Autoscaler can scale.
   - ReplicaSets.
   - ReplicationControllers.
   - StatefulSets.
   - Deployments.
 - Methods for calling user logic.
   - Can trigger user logic through an HTTP request, allowing logic to exist outside of the autoscaling pod, or even outside of the cluster.
 - Metric gathering modes.
   - Can run in a *per pod* autoscaling mode, which will run metric gathering for each pod the targeted resource manages.
   - Can run in a *per resource* autoscaling mode, which will run metric gathering only once for the targeted resource.
 - Full customisation of Kubernetes resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
   - When this customised resource is provided, the Custom Pod Autoscaler should have ownership; meaning if the autoscaler is deleted the resource is deleted.
 - Custom Pod Autoscaler GUI.
   - GUI to view and manage custom pod autoscalers.
 - Implemented Custom Pod Autoscalers
   - Horizontal Pod Autoscaler; reimplemented as a Custom Pod Autoscaler.
   - Predictive Horizontal Pod Autoscaler; Horizontal Pod Autoscaler extended with statistical prediction techniques.
   - Load Testing Pod Autoscaler; autoscaler allowing scaling based on realtime load tested data.
   - Examples to help developers.
     - Autoscaler written in Python.
     - Autoscaler written in Golang.
     - Autoscaler that scales based on Twitter activity.

 # Design

+## Custom Pod Autoscaler

 A Custom Pod Autoscaler (CPA) would be a single docker image that manages a deployment, handling scaling.
 It would be responsible for gathering metrics, making evaluations and interacting with Kubernetes to scale the deployments it manages.

-## Custom Pod Autoscaler Base
+### Custom Pod Autoscaler Base

 The Custom Pod Autoscaler Base (CPAB) would be a program that would handle all complexities when interacting with Kubernetes and the API.
 This program would provide a base for users to write their own logic on top of, while abstracting away much of the complexity.
 The program would be highly configurable.

 The CPAB would be built by me as part of this project.
-The CPAB would be distributed as both a binary and within a set of Docker images that could be extended easily to include custom user defined logic.
+The CPAB would be distributed as both a binary and built into a set of Docker images.

 #### Autoscaler

+The Autoscaler part of the CPAB program would handle the actual scaling mechanism.
+This part would be responsible for interacting with the Kubernetes API and retriving relevant information about the resource being managed, before feeding this into the user defined logic to gather metrics and retrieve evaluations.
+The autoscaler would then take these decisions from the user defined logic and use them to interact with the Kubernetes API to scale the resources being managed.

+The Autoscaler would run repeatedly at a set interval, gathering metrics, evaluating and then scaling.
+This repeated run would have to run concurrently to the rest of the application, without blocking any other part of the program.

+The Autoscaler should fail safely; if user defined logic fails or crashes, or if the autoscaler itself fails or crashs, it should not affect the resource being managed.If the autoscaler crashes or fails, scaling should not occur; scaling should only occur if the autoscaler processes all user defined logic and calculates an evaluation correctly and without errors.

-#### Rest API
+#### HTTP API

+The CPAB would expose a HTTP REST API for runtime interactions with the CPA.
+The API would allow triggering the autoscaler through a HTTP request, retrieving metrics without evaluating, and retrieving evaluations without scaling as part of a dry run.

+This API would allow the CPA to be integrated as part of a wider system and allow for manual control over the autoscaler.

+The REST API should be versioned and ensure compatiblity across new versions, starting at API version `v1`.
+This would be usable as `/api/<VERSION>/endpoint` to prevent breaking API changes from disrupting systems/workflows.

+#### Configuration Options

 ### User Defined Logic

 User Defined Logic (UDL) would be the customised programs written by users of the CPA.
 The UDL would be split into two parts, metric gathering and evaluations.

 #### Methods

 UDL would be accessed and triggered through a shell command that would be part of the configuration options of the CPAB.
-This would allow for flexibility on how the user wants to implement their metric gathering and evaluation logic; they could do it mostly in any way they wanted (Python, Golang, Java etc.).
+This would allow for flexibility on how the user wants to implement their metric gathering and evaluation logic;
+they could do it mostly in any way they wanted (Python, Golang, Java etc.).
 The only requirement would be that then logic has to be started by a shell command.
 Specifications on how UDL should receive data and output results would have to be created for users to be able to implement their own logic.

 #### Metric Gathering

 Metric gathering would take in the pods in a deployment being managed, and output any metrics it gathers/generates.

+The metric gathering user defined logic should take as input information about the resouce being managed, such as a full deployment description and specification in JSON, or a full pod description and specification.
+The input into the metric gatherer should also describe the circumstances that the user defined logic is being run with; for example if it was caused by an API being triggered, if it is a dry run of the API or if it was a scheduled autoscale.
+This should be provided in a parsable and standard way, for example as JSON.

+The metric gathering user defined logic

 #### Evaluating

 The evaluation would take the metrics gathered/generated by the metric gathering and make a decision on how to scale a deployment, outputting its decision.

-### Configuration Options

 ### Kubernetes Resources

 Running the CPA in a Kubernetes cluster would require some configuration in the cluster.
 The CPA would require a single pod deployment to run in; Kubernetes would manage this deployment.
 Further configuration is also required to allow the CPA to interact with deployments and pods in the cluster; requiring a Service Account, a Role and a Role Binding.
 This could be manually set up by the user, but could be difficult to set up and time consuming, to address this an operator would be offered to allow easy install.

 Required Resources: